Subtropics: Flora

+Live oaks on Skidaway Island, Savannah, Georgia.

 These climates do not routinely see hard freezes or snow due to winter on average being above freezing, which allows plants such as palms and citrus to flourish.
 As one moves toward the tropical side the slight winter cool season disappears, while at the poleward threshold of the subtropics the winters become cooler.
 Some crops which have been traditionally farmed in tropical climates, such as mango, lychee, avocado and aloe vera, are also cultivated in the subtropics.
 Pest control of the crops is easier than in the tropics, due to the cooler winters.

 Tree ferns (pteridophytes) are grown in subtropical areas, as are dracaena and yucca, and trees in the Taxaceae.
 Apple, pear and pomegranate also grow well in the subtropics.